 Escape the city for a relaxing and care free experience at the Toronto Islands.
 Only a 15 minute ferry ride, the gem of the Islands is must do.
-The Toronto Islands consist of a small chain of small Islands located on the stunning Lake Ontario, south of mainland Toronto.
+The Toronto Islands consists of a small chain of small islands located on the stunning Lake Ontario, south of mainland Toronto.
 The largest Island is Centre Island.
 Algonquin (Sunfish Island) and Olympic Island are the other major Islands.
 The Islands attractions are open from May to October, with the summer months being the most popular.
 The ferry leaves approximately every 15 minutes during the summer months and less frequently during winter.
 A round trip (for adults) costs $7 and is a perfect day trip from mainland Toronto.

 Highlights and must sees